 4) Review basic boat operation and the use of safety equipment with passengers.

-5) Be sure that one of your passengers can operate the boat in case of an emergency.
+5) Be sure that one of your passengers can operate the boat in an emergency.

 6) Carry a United States Coast Guard (USCG) approved personal flotation device (PFD) for you and each passenger.